 - Would they rent to you again?

-Both TenantsBC.Ca and CMHC have samples of various forms you may need as a tenant, including rental application, residential tenancy agreement, and more.
+All provincial government bodies have samples of various forms you may need as a tenant, including rental application, residential tenancy agreement, and more.
 If you have time, review these forms so you know exactly what to expect.

 As a tenant, there are many important things you may want to know before they become an issue.
 Here are just a few items you may be curious about: